brainboxdotcc/botnix/README.md

 **Can botnix connect to discord?**

 Although botnix is an IRC bot, there have recently been developments allowing connection of specific modules to discord, namely the infobot module.
 You can connect this to discord via a special briding module found under the discord folder.
+This is a git submodule and can be accessed on github via: https://github.com/braindigitalis/botnix-discord

 **Do i need the Socket6 module even if my machine does not have ipv6 enabled?**